 Gliamides and Grilamid is also a premier material for sports and performance frames.
 It is typically made of a high-quality thermoplastic material that is shock-resistant, lightweight, and non-allergenic.
 This material is used to manufacture Rudy Project sunglass frames.
 It provides structural integrity and stability that is very resistant to hot, cold, and chemical damage.

 Pros: Easily molded into today’s popular wraparound styles.

 Cons: Nylon frames do have some drawbacks in fit.
 Be certain of proper fit initially since the adjustments are limited.

 Combination Eyeglass Frames

 Combination frames help you get the best of both materials with frames that combine the sleek sophistication of metal with the colors and thickness of plastic.
 The cool contrast of these popular material duos adds visual interest.

 Are You Allergic to Certain Materials?

 Is your skin sensitive to certain frame materials or nose pads?
-Please tell Dr. Umemoto, Dr. Tsang, and Dr. Forbes or let someone on our staff know so we can help you find eyeglasses you can wear comfortably.
+Please tell Dr. Umemoto and Dr. Forbes or let someone on our staff know so we can help you find eyeglasses you can wear comfortably.